JohnIrvine1433/ThemeMaster/README.md

 ## Updates
 Added an uninstaller.
 Be mindful that you can remove stock themes with this.
-Currently no way to reinstall them via AnberThemes.
+Currently no way to reinstall them via ArkThemes.

 ## Installation
 Place *ArkThemes.sh* and *ArkThemes* folder in `/roms/tools`